-The e-commerce retail sector has grown dramatically for decades.
+E-commerce retail has grown dramatically for decades.
 Recently, it received a more significant boost as pandemic measures increased the time people spent online and, consequently, online shopping.
 While this massive growth in e-commerce has been a boon for many entrepreneurs, it also comes with some risks.
 Because of the high demand and growth in e-commerce, it has attracted its share of hackers and cybercriminals.
 As a result, online merchants must embrace adequate e-commerce security.

 With e-commerce businesses handling vast volumes of traffic and millions of dollars in digital transactions, it makes for the perfect target.
 While many businesses only have a portion of their systems that are accessible through the Internet, an e-commerce business essentially has its entire infrastructure accessible.